(252 results) Chef Meg's Original Recipes

 This recipe is really easy; it's really more of a process than a recipe.
 Rice paper wrappers, which are available in the ethnic sections of most larger supermarkets these days, are a great way to wrap your veggies and protein for a quick snack or light lunch.

-This is a great meal for a busy night--for some added fun, leave the forks in the cabinet and bring out the chopsticks!
+This is a great meal for a busy night--for some added fun, bring out the chopsticks!
+Change up the veggies, and you'll have a new meal each time you make this dish.

 Try these light and low-fat personal pies for dessert during the fall.
 They're a great substitute for pumpkin pie or sweet potato casserole.